klauseduard/confu-search-and-chat/README.md

 writing and refactoring code (well, bash and python) with the help of chatGPT (or certain OpenAI APIs).

-Currently available: the download script only
+Currently available: download and preprocess (break into chunks) of a Confluence page.

+Currently missing: embed, store embeddings, embed query, cosine similarity, and next steps I won't even mention now.